Bird in a Cage: Premise

-The film follows a thief into the countryside where he is mistaken as preacher, which is transformational.
+The film follows a thief into the countryside (away from the Norfolk, Virginia, zoo) where he is mistaken as a preacher, who is asked to pray for a young girl's healing and finds God's intervention a challenge to his own unbelief.

 Reception

 Hal Erickson of All Movie Guide remarked that the director was a college student when he "lovingly assembled" the film, writing "The material is simple (and sometimes simplistic), but demands artistry.
 Novice filmmaker Antonio Zarro delivered that artistry."